COBA-NIH/i2kconference/index.md

 ## **Program**

 **The program for Halfway to I2K consists of live [virtual workshops](https://i2kconference.org/workshops) from presenters around the globe during the 3 days of the event.
-See [here](https://i2kconference.org/workshops) for the schedule so far.**
+See [here](https://i2kconference.org/workshops) for the final schedule.**

 **Full Program:** [Virtual Workshops](https://i2kconference.org/workshops)